|TOP 100 Things to do in Sydney, Australia|

 55 Luna Park

-The famous attention grabbing face of Luna Park is hard to miss anywhere near the middle of Sydney Harbour.
+The famous attention grabbing face of Luna Park is hard to miss anywhere near the middle of the Harbour.
 Luna Park has a history, a troubled relationship with its neighbours but it's a fun place to be.

 57 Cremorne Point Walk

-Cremorne Point offers more splendid views on the north side of Sydney Harbour.
+Cremorne Point offers more splendid views on the north side of the Harbour.
 Mostly paved, a little bit of bush, nice houses, gardens, plenty of places for a picnic (best near Cremorne Point its self).

 58 Parasailing / Water Ski Manly